Proposal Trust and Send Readiness

 Use this guide as the operating reference for Proposal Trust and Send Readiness.
 It explains what this surface controls, what good execution looks like, and which teams should keep it trustworthy over time.

-- This guide explains how QuoterAgent presents proposal trust, send readiness, missing information, advisory risk, and traceability in a governed proposal workflow.
+- This guide explains how QuoterAgent presents Plan Preview, missing inputs, caveats, source boundaries, advisory review context, and protected send controls in a governed proposal workflow.

-- Operator Trust helps internal teams review grounding, missing information, claim support, traceability, and risk.
-Missing information is surfaced so operators can clarify it or preserve uncertainty instead of letting AI fill gaps with confident guesses.
+- Missing information is surfaced so operators can clarify it or preserve uncertainty instead of letting AI fill gaps with confident guesses.
+Caveats and source boundaries keep the draft honest about what is known and what still needs review.

 - Primary owners currently covering this area: Product.